-- During the COVID-19 pandemic, the Corporation has maintained the full range of its services while focusing on the health and safety of its employees and the community.
-The Corporation has continued with critical work in its grid investment plan to maintain safety and reliability, support a growing city, and meet customer service needs: - Net income [loss] after net movements in regulatory balances for the three months and year ended December 31, 2021 was \$19.5 million and \$141.0 million, respectively, compared to \$[2.0] million and \$117.1 million for the comparable periods in 2020; - Capital expenditures were primarily related to the renewal of the electricity infrastructure of LDC and were \$184.9 million and \$647.4 million for the three months and year ended December 31, 2021, respectively, compared to \$146.0 million and \$617.2 million for the comparable periods in 2020; - On July 29, 2021, the Corporation filed a base shelf prospectus with the securities commissions or similar regulatory authorities in each of the provinces of Canada.
-These filings allow the Corporation to make offerings of unsecured debt securities of up to \$1.0 billion during the 25-month period following the date of the prospectus; - On August 20, 2021, LDC filed its 2022 rate application seeking the OEB's approval to finalize distribution rates and other charges for the period commencing on January 1, 2022 and ending on December 31, 2022.
-On December 9, 2021, the OEB issued a decision and rate order approving LDC's 2022 rates and providing for other deferral and variance account dispositions; - On October 18, 2021, the Corporation issued \$350.0 million of senior unsecured debentures.
-The issuance consisted of \$150.0 million of 2.47% senior unsecured debentures due on October 20, 2031 ["Series 17"], and \$200.0 million of 3.27% senior unsecured debentures due on October 18, 2051 ["Series 18"].
-The Series 17 and Series 18 debentures bear interest payable semi-annually in arrears; - The Corporation's Series 7 debentures matured and were repaid on November 18, 2021; and - On March 2, 2022, the Board of Directors of the Corporation declared a quarterly dividend in the amount of \$21.2 million with respect to the first quarter of 2022 [first quarter of 2021 \$17.6 million], payable to the City by March 31, 2022.
+- Net income after net movements in regulatory balances for the three months and year ended December 31, 2022 was \$16.0 million and \$163.9 million, respectively, compared to \$19.5 million and \$141.0 million for the comparable periods in 2021; - Capital expenditures were primarily related to the renewal of the electricity infrastructure of LDC and were \$239.7 million and \$722.7 million for the three months and year ended December 31, 2022, respectively, compared to \$184.9 million and \$647.4 million for the comparable periods in 2021; - Effective April 6, 2022, the City Council appointed James Hinds and Annie Ropar to the Board of the Corporation.
+All then-current citizen directors were re-appointed to the Board of the Corporation other than Tamara Kronis and Juliana Lam who ceased to be directors of the Corporation; - On August 23, 2022, LDC filed the 2023 rate application seeking the OEB's approval to finalize distribution rates and other charges for the period commencing on January 1, 2023 and ending on December 31, 2023; - Effective September 15, 2022, Annie Ropar resigned from the Board of Directors of the Corporation and as a member of the Audit and Human Resources and Environment Committees.
+Concurrently, Michael Eubanks was appointed to the Audit Committee and David McFadden was appointed to the Human Resources and Environment Committee; - On October 13, 2022, the Corporation issued \$300.0 million of 4.95% senior unsecured debentures due October 13, 2052 ["Series 19"] at a price of \$999.22 per \$1,000 principal amount.
+The Series 19 debentures bear interest payable semi-annually in arrears; - On November 14, 2022, Deputy Mayor Denzil Minnan-Wong's term as a director of the Corporation ended with the expiry of his term as City Councillor; - On November 22, 2022, Councillor Paul Ainslie's term as a director of the Corporation ended; - On November 23, 2022, the City Council appointed the following Councillor directors to the Corporation's Board: Councillor Stephen Holyday, Deputy Mayor Jennifer McKelvie, and Councillor Jaye Robinson as the Mayor's designate; - On December 8, 2022, the OEB issued a decision and rate order approving LDC's 2023 rates and providing for other deferral and variance account dispositions; and - On March 1, 2023, the Board of Directors of the Corporation declared a dividend in the amount of \$24.6 million with respect to the first quarter of 2023 [first quarter of 2022 \$21.2 million], payable to the City by March 31, 2023.